TriNav’s PEDD approach significantly increases the T:N ratio,* which may result in better patient outcomes.1,2,4

 33%

-increase to on-target
+increase in on-target

 therapy delivery